makenew/serverless-nodejs/README.md

 ### Publishing

 Use the [`npm version`][npm-version] command to release a new version.
-This will push a new git tag which will trigger a CircleCI publish job.
+This will push a new git tag which will trigger a GitHub action.

 Publishing may be triggered using on the web using a [version workflow_dispatch on GitHub Actions].